tp-archana/tp-archana/README.md

 🌱 Currently Learning: Advanced Python, Django, JavaScript and frontend frameworks, SQL

+🎯 Goal for 2025 is mastering as many skill for career growth

 💫 Manifesting a Permanent job in 2025

 Learning , Leaving , Loving